 The Graduate Certificate in City and County Management offers advanced study in city and county management.
-The courses are drawn from the Master of Public Administration degree program of the Hugo Wall School of Urban and Public Affairs.
+The courses are drawn from the Master of Public Administration degree program of the Hugo Wall School of Public Affairs.
 The curriculum is designed to stimulate critical examination and application of theory, concepts, and best practices in city and county management.
 Those completing the program will be awarded the Graduate Certificate in City and County Management and completion will be recognized on the student’s official university transcript.

 Who Should Enroll?